Sanity will be the topic of this day.

 A confident person is okay with disagreement and does not view himself or herself as wrong.
 Instead, a confident person understands uniqueness in paths, thoughts, and views.

 With all this ramble, I am trying to point a person back to faith, patience, and trust.
-I say back because we were the fruit of the spirit when we came into this world, and sometimes we lose that fruit via human conditioning.
+I say back to because we were the fruit of the spirit when we came into this world, and sometimes we lose that fruit via human conditioning.

 "But the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, meekness, temperance: against such there is no law." ~Galatians 5:22-23, Holy Bible, KJV